How are life insurance rates determined?

-If You Don’t qualify for Regular Rates or better, you’ll be “Rated”
+If You Don't qualify for Regular Rates, you'll be "Rated"

 If you don’t qualify for “Regular” also known as “Standard” or better rates, then you could be “rated" for life insurance or offered a substandard rate.

-While there are a few insurance companies that have a special rating structure, the norm is that most insurance companies will “rate” and charge an extra premium in addition to their “Regular” rate.
+While there are a few insurance companies that have a special rating structure, the norm is that most insurance companies will “rate” and charge a 25% additional premium per table rating and this is in addition to their “Regular” rate.

 So most insurance companies ratings will start at the Regular rate plus 50% also called Table 2 or Table B, then Regular rate plus 75% (Table 3 or C), then Regular rate plus 100% (Table 4 or D) and go all the way up to Regular rate plus 250% (Table 10 or J) and sometimes even higher, depending on the company.

 Up to 16 different rate classifications with some carriers

 Below is an example of some sample ratings.
 For simplicity, assume that a “Regular” or Standard rate would be $100.
 If this were the case, then a Table 2, 4, 6, 8 or 10 rating would have an approximate cost as follows: